Capillary/ecom-api-document/source/includes/_product.md

 ## Remove Product Tag

-Removes a specific product tag for a product of a specific location.
+Removes a tag of a product for a specific location.